 Long Shot’s is expected to open a temporary sportsbook in time for 2022 NFL betting season and a permanent sportsbook early next year.
 Betfred Group, a United Kingdom-based sportsbook company, operates more than 1,400 betting shops in the UK and is currently a licensed operator in Iowa, Pennsylvania, Colorado, Louisiana and Arizona.
 The company expects to be in Nevada, Washington and, possibly as of next week, in Maryland, pending regulatory approval.

 Following the Lottery & Gaming Control Commission’s meeting next Wednesday, the SWARC is scheduled to meet Aug.
 17.

 So far, there are six operating retail sportsbooks in Maryland, five in casinos and one in a bingo facility.
 Bingo World started taking sports bets this week.
 Besides Long Shot’s, two other OTBs have also been issued licenses but are not yet taking bets.

-Online sports gambling has been approved in Maryland but a complex and lengthy application process has delayed the launch of mobile wagering.
+Online sports gambling has been approved in the state but a complex and lengthy application process has delayed the launch of Maryland sports betting apps.

 There are also as of yet no legal online casinos in Maryland.